-Eligible older or disabled people are entitled to free off-peak travel on local buses throughout England.
+Eligible older people are entitled to free off-peak travel on local buses throughout England.
 You will need a bus pass, which must be shown to the bus driver on each journey.

 - whether you are eligible for an older person's bus pass